-4) Don’t bite off more than you can chew.
-One of the biggest motivation killers is trying to do too much at one time.
-Big goals are wonderful; however, they can end up intimidating you to the point of inactivity.
+One of the biggest mistakes you can make is trying to do too much at once.
+It’s great to have big goals and set high standards for yourself, but too big and they can end up intimidating you to the point of inactivity.
 Try breaking up your big goal into smaller chunks.
 For example, if you want to lose twenty pounds in the next six months, what do you have to do daily or weekly to achieve that?
 What you do today impacts your future.
-So breaking it down into bite size pieces minimizes the weight of it all and makes it more digestible.
-This is why it’s important to be strategic and implement SMART (specific, measurable, attainable, realistic, and timely) goals to help you plan effectively what is needed to hit your target as not to be discouraged and overwhelmed.
+So breaking it down into little, more manageable pieces minimizes the weight of it all and makes it more realistic.
+Setting SMART (specific, measurable, attainable, realistic, and timely) goals to help you plan effectively what is needed to hit your target as not to be discouraged and overwhelmed.

-5) Be aware of your mindset.
-Excitement and optimism comes at the beginning stage but the minute things get uncomfortable you want to forfeit.
-Getting your mindset right is key to keeping the momentum going.
+Excitement and optimism come happen early, but the minute things get uncomfortable you might want to forfeit.
+Getting your mindset right is key to keeping that initial momentum going.
 Accomplishing goals is not a straight line.
-There will be many ebbs and flows, hills and valleys, therefore it is important to be prepared for the valleys.
-Revisiting your “why,” visualizing your end goal, and positive self-talk is critical at this juncture.
+There will be many ebbs and flows, therefore it is important to be prepared for the valleys.
+Revisiting your “why,” visualizing your end goal, and practicing positive self-talk is critical at this juncture.
 Also, don’t get stuck should-ing yourself and comparing yourself to others.
-Stay in your lane, there’s less traffic there.
+A lot of people are going to be setting and working toward some personal goals right now—stay in your lane and focus on you.

-6) Give yourself grace.
-It’s surprising how hard we can be on ourselves whenever we stumble.
-There may be external forces that slow down your progress (such as sickness, changes at work, unexpected expenses) and sometimes, it’s internal (i.e. mindset).
-Either way, be honest with yourself about the cause for the pause, address it, and keep it moving.
-It’s literally a waste of time to take residency in self-pity.
-Be kind to yourself.
-Know that you will get there when you get there.
+It’s surprising how hard we can be on ourselves.
+There may be external an internal forces that slow down your progress, such as sickness, the health of our loved ones, and stress.
+Whatever it is, practice grace.
+Be honest with yourself about the cause for the pause, address it, accept it, and keep it moving.
+Be kind to yourself during this weird and difficult time—know that you will get there when you get there.